Gastric Balloon (Orbera)

 During a consultation, Dr. Perryman will make sure patients are aware of all procedures available to them, what the effects on their bodies will be, the expected weight loss they can see, and what lifestyle changes would ensure ideal, long-lasting results.
 The consultation will also involve a review of the patient’s medical history and a physical examination.

 If a gastric balloon is determined to be the best weight loss option for the patient, the surgeons will cover all aspects of the procedure, including the pre-operative steps and recovery, to make sure the patient feels comfortable well in advance of their procedure.

-During their consultation with one of Whole Health Weight Loss Institute’s board-certified surgeons, patients will also have a conversation with a dietitian, who will discuss immediate post-operative diet, as well as long-term dietary habits, with them.
+During their consultation with one of Whole Health Weight Loss Institute’s board-certified surgeon, patients will also have a conversation with a dietitian, who will discuss immediate post-operative diet, as well as long-term dietary habits, with them.
 She will go over doable, valuable dietary routines and provide nutritional insights that will enable the patient to form their own healthy and sustainable way of living.

 Patients interested in seeing major medical weight loss, and in learning what they can do to guarantee the weight stays off, can call to schedule their consultation today.

 What are alternatives to a gastric balloon?